 For example, if you already have some hand-me-down newborn baby clothes, you may want to cut down some of the items on the newborn checklist.

 The following newborn checklist has been divided into categories to make it easy for you to understand.
 An easier-to-follow printable version has also been attached here.
-Print this newborn list before going out for shopping, highlight the items you need to buy and cross them as you make the purchase.
+Print this newborn list (click to download the list) before going out for shopping, highlight the items you need to buy and cross them as you make the purchase.
 This will make your shopping a breeze.

-Remember, when it comes to 'style versus comfort', comfort is always the clear winner.
+Remember, when it comes to 'style versus comfort', comfort is always the winner.

 Breastfeeding may require some additional accessories for your convenience.